therkildsen-class/ntres-6100-assignments-mstein-1234/problem_sets/Assignment_6.md

 ## **Exercise 2.
 Weather station**

-his dataset contains the weather and air quality data collected by a weather station in Taiwan.
+This dataset contains the weather and air quality data collected by a weather station in Taiwan.
 It was obtained from the Environmental Protection Administration, Executive Yuan, R.O.C.
 (Taiwan).